-A LITTLE PRINCESS is big show with a bunch of girls - making it perfect for educational institutions.
-Because of its strong curriculum tie-in's,
+A Little Princess is a big show that calls for many younger female actresses - making it perfect for educational institutions.
+Because of its strong curriculum tie-ins,

-A LITTLE PRINCESS provides a wonderful opportunity for theatre companies to team up with schools in their area, as well.
+A Little Princess provides a wonderful opportunity for theatre companies to team up with schools in their area for workshops, talkbacks and more.

 Visit the A Little Princess page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.